 7. AA Battery (Lithium)

 AA batteries contain a variety of chemical compounds, including lithium compounds.
-A simplified representation uses Lithium Manganese Dioxide (LiMnO2).
+Day to day, a simplified representation uses Lithium Manganese Dioxide (LiMnO2).
 A typical AA battery weighs around 15 grams.
 We will assume, for simplicity, that all the 15 grams are LiMnO2, which is not true, but serves as an approximation for our calculation.

 This illustrates that even within a complex device like a battery, we can estimate the number of atoms based on chemical composition and mass.